jschwabacher/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-James C. Schwabacher, Ph.D. is an NSF Graduate Research Fellow at Northwestern University.
+James C. Schwabacher, Ph.D. is starting as a Consultant at Beghou Consulting after serving as an NSF Graduate Research Fellow at Northwestern University.
 James' research experience spans materials, inorganic, and physical chemistry at the nanoscale.
-He applies his scientific thinking to improving science education through teaching-as-research projects.
-James remains heavily involved in designing and implementing the graduate teaching assistant training in his department.
-As the Co-founder of Northwestern's Chemistry Graduate Student Teachers and Treasurer of his department's Graduate Liaison Committee, James fosters communities and programming that break down institutional hierarchies to enact positive organizational change.
+James applied his scientific thinking while at Northwestern to improve science education through completing teaching-as-research projects, redesigning teaching assistant trainings, co-founding a teaching-focused community, and spearheading initiaitives with the Center for the Integration of Research, Teaching, and Learning.
+As a member of his department's Graduate Liaison Committee, James fostered communities and programming that broke down institutional hierarchies and enacted positive organizational change.
 [Learn more here.](/bio)